filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 Keep trying branches (and abandoning any that dead-end) until all possible branches have been tested.

-It turns out that this eliminates almost all of the brute-force possibilities, requiring only 445 tile placements onto the board.
+It turns out that this eliminates almost all of the brute-force possibilities, requiring only 445 tile placements onto the board to check for all possible solutions.
 This a HUGE reduction in effort required.
 A python program using this method finishes in less than 1/20 of a second on my computer.

 I suspect this approach would be reasonable to do by hand.
 445 tile placements, at 15 seconds each to allow time for keeping track of the plan, would be about 2 hours.

-I would love to know if there's a way to solve it even faster.
+This is the fastest method I can think of, and I would love to know if there's a way to solve it even faster.

 ---